isidebisi/EmbeddedSystemsDesign/Project Rendu Files/readme.md

 The second strategy would then be to just implement the two ports in one single always loop.
 The problem there was, however, that it didn't recognize it as a memory block and wanted to implement it in logic.
 We don't have enough space in logic to store so many bytes and it would take a huge space on the FPGA for nothing.

-**Conclusion:** The synthesizer is not able to implement the RAM in memory blocks if we add some fancy bitshift functionnality.
+**Conclusion:** The synthesizer is not able to implement the RAM in memory blocks if we add some fancy bitshift functionality.

 **Solution:** We create instead of one single RAM with 4 buffers, 4 RAMs with 4 buffers each.
 Each RAMs stores 1 byte.
 There is an interface layer between the DMA and the RAMs that assembles the signals together to form a word.
-This solution is not the most efficient neither the most elegant, and certainly not worth the effort of fighting the uphill battle of managing adresses, memory blocks and byteshifts.
+This solution is not the most elegant, and certainly not worth the effort of fighting the uphill battle of managing adresses, memory blocks and byteshifts.
 But as it was already presented in this way we felt the need to make it right and prove our concept.
+And the interface is pure logic, so it shouldn't take a whole lot of space in the FPGA.